kevnshin/avant_challenges/README.md

 `mocha`

 ##API Key for Twitter Challenge
-In the 'twitter_challenge' directory, you'll need to create a file called __config.json__ with the following structure.
+In the 'twitter_challenge' directory, you'll need to create a file called __config.json__ with the following structure with your own Twitter API information.
 `{
   "consumer_key": CONSUMER_KEY,
   "consumer_secret": CONSUMER_SECRET,